vgkholla/mongoWorkloadGenerator/README.md

 mongoWorkloadGenerator
 ======================

-A workload generator for mongo based on the amazon review data set
+A workload generator for mongo based on the amazon review data set.